towfiq-rakin/rakinsarchive/content/Data Communication/Final Solve.md

 ### Question 1
 ###### a.
 Briefly describe the operation of Data Encapsulation using a diagram.<span style="float: right; ">4</span>
 **Ans:**  To send a message from one process to another, the transport-layer protocol encapsulates and decapsulates messages.
 Encapsulation happens at the sender site.
 When a process has a message to send, it passes the message to the transport layer along with a pair of socket addresses and some other pieces of information, which depend on the transport-layer protocol.
 The transport layer receives the data and adds the transport-layer header.
 The packets at the transport layer in the Internet are called user datagrams, segments, or packets, depending on what transport-layer protocol we use.
-In general discussion, we refer to transport-layer payloads as packets.
+In general discussion, we refer to transport-layer payloads as packets[^2].
 ![[Encapsulation.png]]
 ###### b.  <span style="float: right; ">4</span>
 1. **Differentiate between guided media and unguided media.**